tasdikrahman/tasdikrahman.me/_posts/2017-10-07-Trip-to-Taiwan-2017-Pycon-Taiwan-2017.md

 <center><img src="/content/images/2017/09/taiwan_trip_31.jpg"></center>

-Night ended and we bade good bye as I left to catch my flight to Bangkok and all the last few days kept coming in front of me.
+Night ended and we bade good bye as I left to catch my flight to Bangkok.
+While I was sitting and latching my seat belt, I remembered the last few days here in Taiwan.
 It was a great journey indeed, and I am very grateful to the people back in Taiwan to be very accepting and kind.

 Until next time Taiwan :)